yugalpatel/Acne-Classification/README.md

    Use the web interface to upload an image, and the model will classify the acne type and recommend appropriate ingredients.

-### Note

-If running on a remote server, make sure the necessary ports are open, and update the Flask app configuration accordingly.

 ## Technologies Used